jaymanmt/e-waste-disposal/README.md

 4. A limit of more than one search result was found to provide inaccurate data where the destinations were not similar or were not situated in the same area.
 Therefore, a limit of one search result per search was implemented to avoid confusion.
 And added to recommend to entire closest mrt or shopping centre for most accurate search results.
+5. Mapboxgl loads correctly but when other 'pages' as part of the single page application have their windows resized, mapboxgl will be affected.
+A page refresh or manual window size adjust of maps itself fixes the issue.
+The occurence of a user resizing windows during the use of other pages followed by going back to the maps seem unlikely, and thus I chose excessive amounts of time fixing this bug.

 # Deployment: